johnsony0/Draft-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/55808403-fbd4-4877-87de-9e3965bdd91f)

-**Note**: The rank information is derived from the solo/duo rank of the first player found in each match.
+**Notes**: The rank information is derived from the solo/duo rank of the first player found in each match.
 While this may not be the most accurate method, it is more efficient than querying the rank information for all 10 players, which would require 10 times as many API calls.
+The algorithm is set to end after

 **Example**:
 ```python